ABelov91/RaCheTheR/README.md

 (e) Fourier coefficients of the reaction rate table (see formula (19) of ref.
 [2]).

 The error estimations are obtained by the virtual experiment method.

+The S-factors are in mbn eV, the reaction rates are in cm3/s, the energy and temperature are in eV.

 [1] NEA Data Bank – Nuclear Data Services. http://www.oecd-nea.org/janisweb/search/exfor